AltaPay/plugin-shopify/wiki.md

 >If a high amount of orders are placed in a shop (more than 2 orders per second), it might require additional time (up to 5 seconds) to fetch the order details from Shopify due to their API call limit.
 If you do not want this delay, disable this option.
 If the retrieval time exceeds 5 seconds, the order details will not be shown or sent to the gateway.

 - Select whether the **payment method is active** - this decides whether the customer can select this payment method to complete the transaction.
 - Choose from the predefined **icons** to display to the customer for a given payment method.
 You can select a single icon from the left hand column.
-If the payment method is Credit Card, you can select multiple icons.
-These will be shown in the Select Payment Method page, and the Payment Form page.
+If the payment method is **Credit Card**, you can select multiple icons.
+These will be shown in the **Select Payment Method** page, and the **Payment Form** page.

 7. Click on <strong>Save </strong>to save the details.